 After the financial aid department provides you with information about your loans.
 You can track them online by using your login credentials to the Federal Student Aid website.
 These are the steps to view the details related to your federal loans.

-Login to Federal Student Aid website to view your details like interest rates, principle amount, service provider related to federal student loans.
+Login to the Federal Student Aid website to view your details like interest rates, principle amount, service provider related to federal student loans.

 Once you’re on the Federal Student Aid page, log in with your FSA ID.